 - the VIDEO FOR HEALTH PROFESSIONALS and the MIND MAP which you can find in the menu of the app.

-Impact exercise and deep squats can potentially strain your pelvic floor, leading to incontinence and pelvic organ prolapse.
+Impact exercise and deep squats can potentially strain your pelvic floor, and this in turn may worsen incontinence or pelvic organ prolapse.

 The majority of Clock Yourself activities are low impact and considered “pelvic floor safe”, however, the CARDIO level of the app involves jumping.
 Jumping is a high impact exercise which is not suitable for everyone.

 Clock Yourself is an activity you can use for low impact cardio in your home during your postnatal recovery.